ansys/pydpf-post/examples/00-Different-analysis-types/README.txt

 PyDPF-Post analysis types
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-These examples show how to post-process different simulation types using PyDPF-Post.
+These examples show how to postprocess different simulation types using PyDPF-Post.